Jellyfish042/rwkv_mmlu/README.md

 > **Note:**
 > Due to the inherent randomness in CoT evaluation, results may fluctuate.
 It is recommended to run the evaluation multiple times and average the results for a more reliable metric.
-> Performance can be further improved by further adjusting the sampling parameters.
+> Performance can be further improved by further adjusting the sampling parameters amd prompt template.

 ## Non-CoT Single-Choice Evaluation